russell-n/thetuna/tuna/documentation/user/case_studies/simulated_annealing_quarter_table.rst

 The ``observers = fake_table`` line tells the `tuna` to give the `Simulated Annealer` a copy of the table-mock so that it will call it once it stops.
 This simulates moving the table to the best solution found at the end of an optimization run.

-The `lower_bound=0` and `upper_bound=30` limit how far the optimizer can explore within the data-set.

 The Outcome
 -----------

 How many times did it find the maximum-bandwidth location?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the log file (`tuna.log`) we can see how the operations went.
-The file itself is large so I'm going to document what I did but not include the data itself.

 When the `tuna` finds the ideal value (or it exceeds the time limit we set) it outputs "Stop condition reached" along with the coordinates and bandwidth found, which look like this example::